loyada/typedpy/docs/tutorial.rst

     FooDataClass(a=[1, [], 'x', {}])

-Again - this is likely not what we would expect, since a has a value that does not fit its definition.
+Again - this is likely not what we would expect, since 'a' has a value that does not conform to its definition.

 In typedpy, in contrast, we will get an appropriate exception:

 .. code-block:: python